Apr 08, 2021 Namiko

-Though it was already on our doorsteps, digital-forward world came about.
-And transition became inevitable for businesses regardless of industry, that included adoption of remote working options, increased communication through chat applications, security implementation, user interface updates and so on.
-And that drastically increased demand for security testing and speedy development especially in mobile applications.
+Though it was already on our doorsteps, the digital-forward world came about.
+And transition became inevitable for businesses regardless of industry, which included the adoption of remote working options, increased communication through chat applications, security implementation, user interface updates, and so on.
+And that drastically increased demand for security testing and speedy development, especially in mobile applications.
 In order to accommodate the surge, many companies considered nearshore and offshore solutions but we hear not all those newly started partnerships went as planned.

 What are the differences?

-Onshore means that outsourcing destination of software development locates in the same country or region. (ex.
+Onshore means that the outsourcing destination of software quality assurance and development locates in the same country or region. (ex.
 California to Colorado) Meanwhile, Offshore indicates that the company you hired is in another country with a different time zone – sometimes on the other side of the globe. (ex.
-US to Chile or India) Finally, Nearshore refers to a situation outsourcing partner is in a neighboring country which is a short distance away – often supported by strategic regional arrangements. (ex.
-Germany to Poland)
+US to Chile or India) Finally, Nearshore refers to a situation outsourcing partner is in a neighboring country that is a short distance away – often supported by strategic regional arrangements. (ex.
+Germany to Poland).

 Why would anyone outsource afar?

 However, nearshore and offshore operations are adopted widely as it offers advantages that are unbeatable.
-Largest contribution is cost – things can be done at only a fraction of the cost compared to their onshore counterparts.
-In recent years, India, China, Ukraine and Southeast Asia like Vietnam, Thailand and Cambodia have been some of the most popular countries to outsource to and they still are for their competitive advantages.
+The largest contribution is cost – things can be done at only a fraction of the cost compared to their onshore counterparts.
+In recent years, India, China, Ukraine, and Southeast Asia like Vietnam, Thailand, and Cambodia have been some of the most popular countries to software testing outsourcing and they still are for their competitive advantages.

 What are the trade-offs and characteristics?